This is the multi-page printable view of this section. Click here to print.

 Caution

-If an Image exists in the Repository, you cannot delete the Repository.
-To delete the Repository, first delete all Images in that Repository, then delete the Repository.
+If an Image exists in the repository, you cannot delete the repository.
+To delete the repository, first delete all Images in the repository, then delete the repository.

 4. On the Repository Details page, click Delete Repository.

-6. If you enter the Repository name correctly, the Confirm button will be enabled.
+6. If you enter the Repository name correctly, the Confirm button becomes active.
 Click the Confirm button.

-7. If termination is completed, check on the Repository list page whether the resource has been terminated.
+7. When the termination is complete, verify on the Repository list page that the resource has been terminated.

-Images are the logical management unit of tags.
+An image is a logical management unit of a tag.
 Users can efficiently manage image versions using tags.

 To generate an image, the repository must be created first.
-For detailed information about creating a repository, refer to Repository Management.
+For detailed information on creating a repository, see Repository Management.

-• Images are created by pushing images or OCI standard artifacts using the CLI with the registry endpoint.
+• Images are created by pushing an image or OCI-standard artifact via the CLI using the registry endpoint.

-• To push an image via CLI, refer to the official documentation provided by the client tool you are using or Using CLI.
+• For instructions on pushing an image with the CLI, refer to the official documentation provided by the client tool you are using or see CLI 사용하기.

-Image can view and edit the full resource list and detailed information.
+Image can view and edit the entire resource list and detailed information.
 The Image detail page consists of Details, Tags, Delete Policy Test tabs.

-To view the image details, follow the steps below.
+To view the image details, follow these steps.

-1. All Services > Container > Container Registry menu, click.
-Go to the Service Home page of Container Registry.
+1. Click the All Services > Container > Container Registry menu.
+Navigate to the Service Home page of Container Registry.

-• If there is no desired item, click Create New to register the Registry and Repository, then you can select it.
+• If the desired item is not available, click Create New to register a Registry and Repository, then you can select it.

-• Image Details page displays the Image’s status information and detailed information, and consists of Detailed Information, Tags, Delete Policy Test tabs.
+• Image Details page displays the Image’s status information and detailed information, and consists of Details, Tags, Deletion Policy Test tabs.

 CategoryDetailed description

-• Inactive: State where deletion failed and not usable (only deletion request possible)
+• Inactive: state where deletion failed and is not usable (only deletion request is possible)

-• Editing: State of modifying settings or deleting image sub-resources (tags)
+• Editing: state where settings are being modified or image sub-resources (tags) are being deleted

 User GuideCLI-based Image Usage Guide